 When you send us personal identifying information via e-mail (that is, in a message containing a question or comment, or by filling out a form that e-mails us this information), we use it to respond to your requests.
-We may forward your e-mail to people within the firm, whether partners of employees who are better able to answer your questions.
 We do not retain or distribute lists of e-mail addresses to any parties outside of Brighton Goes Gospel and we do not distribute lists of e-mail addresses.
 We will not do so unless required to do so by law.

 Choir Members Area

 When you sign up to a term, we will provide you with a user name and a secure password so that only you or people authorised by you can access that information.
 At the end of your Term, we will retain information about you electronically.
 We will not, without your written consent, allow anybody else to access your information except in very limited circumstances – for example, with your agreement or where we are legally obliged to do so.

 When you voluntarily provide us with personal information as part of any online survey (such as a Term survey or a survey on your opinions about our site), we will use it to perform various quantitative and qualitative analyses to improve the Term and satisfaction.
 We may forward the information collected to other employees or contract personnel to perform the actual analysis.
 You are under no obligation to participate in such surveys.
 Non-participation will not inhibit your use of our web site in any way.
 If you provided the information to us in error, you may request its removal at any time.